 The Family Orientation program was also developed from the mentoring program.
 This program provides insight into being a spouse of an officer and also provides the officers' family with information about the benefits offered by the city to the families of our officers.
 The family will also meet the officers' mentor and they will give them a short tour of the department buildings and where some of the city offices are located.

 In Service Training

 An officer's training doesn't stop when he or she completes the police training program.
 Throughout their careers, officers are involved in numerous areas of in-service training.
-Officers train monthly rotating between firearms and defensive tactics.
-Officers qualify once a year with their service weapon and the carbine, and practice their skills with these weapons throughout the year with training focused on low light, shooting on the move, cover and concealment and five spot fundamental shooting.
+Officers train on a regular basis with their firearms and on defensive tactics.
+Officers qualify once a year with their service weapon and the carbine and practice their skills with these weapons throughout the year with training focused on low light, shooting on the move, cover and concealment and five spot fundamental shooting.
 Officers also train throughout the year on defensive tactics to maintain their proficiency and include some simulated training with the F.A.T.S. program.

-Some in-service training is required annually, while other in-service training is designed to improve the officers skill in different areas of expertise.
-Officers are eligible to put in for additional training such as instructor development, intoxilyzer administration, narcotics identification, crime scene investigation, gang training, interview and interrogation skills, and any other training available to law enforcement in the region and throughout the country.
+Some in-service training is required annually, while other in-service training is designed to improve the officers' skills in different areas of expertise.
+Officers are eligible to put in for additional training such as instructor development, intoxilyzer administration, narcotics identification, crime scene investigation, gang training, interview, and interrogation skills, and any other training available to law enforcement in the region and throughout the country.